-Angela is the Vice President and legal counsel at Northern Trust and is a current parent.
+Angela is the Vice President and legal counsel at Northern Trust and is a former parent.

 Mary Beth McCarthy brings to ADM a unique blend of entrepreneurial, financial and human resources expertise.
 She is the Finance Director for the Sisters of St. Casimir and previously held the same position at Maria High School, an SSC-sponsored ministry.
 In addition to her work in the non-profit sector, Mary Beth has over 25 years of experience in business management, human resources, and public accounting.
 She worked for a global technology consulting organization, several entrepreneurial research and design companies, and one of the nation’s biggest accounting firms.

 Mary Beth has a business degree from the University of Michigan and was the Alpha Phi Treasurer.
 She has been an ADM Board Member since 2006, serving as the Executive Director in 2009 and Board Treasurer from 2008 to 2014.
 She is active with the Brother Rice High School hockey organization, as well as the Maria Kaupas Center.
 Mary Beth, together with her husband, two kids, and their dog, have been Beverly residents for over 20 years.